AckXeon/uni/EIST_16/summary/*UML.md

     - eg: `maxNumTest:int` method, that returns an int
       - `e:String` *e* is a variable of type *String*
 - in eg. class diagrams, conditions like `a!=null` are notated as a ***note*** on the class (eg. `<<postcondition >> a!= null` for OCL contracts)
+- abstract classes are denoted in *italic* font if by adding `{abstract}` to the class name

+#### Associations
+- notation:
+  - name
+  - multiplicity
+  - description
+  - in context of implementation near diagrams: navigability

 ### The Class Diagram
 - class diagrams represent the **structure of the system**